 Law PhD / PhD by Distance Learning / MPhil / MJur

-For over 85 years Birmingham Law School has made a major contribution to teaching and scholarship.
-Our academic staff are amongst the country's most eminent legal scholars and provide a supportive research culture that encourages and facilitates research activities.
+For more than 85 years, Birmingham Law School has made a major contribution to teaching and scholarship.
+Our academic staff are among the country's most eminent legal scholars and provide a supportive research culture that encourages and facilitates research activities.

 The PhD programme requires you to research and write a thesis of 80,000 words with supervision from academic staff, the work should make an original contribution to knowledge.
 Full-time students are expected to complete their work within three years.